 Physical: This is the parent with whom the child resides.

 Having served as attorneys for fathers' rights group members our attorneys completely understand the unique needs of parents.
-Our child custody lawyers in New York proudly represent both mothers and fathers who are seeking custody of their children.
+Our child custody lawyers in Westchester County proudly represent both mothers and fathers who are seeking custody of their children.
 We specifically work hard to facilitate agreeable custody arrangements that not only work for both parents but ensure the well-being of their children.

 Call the Law Office of Dennis R. Vetrano, Jr., LLC today for a free consultation and speak with us directly about any questions or concerns you may have at this time.